 Safety and security are top priorities at Gautrain.
 To ensure safe and secure travel on Gautrain we have in place a number of world-class safety and security features, which include:

-The Bus service is monitored via satellite tracking and we work together with relevant authorities, such as the South African Police Service, in an effort to ensure a safe and secure environment for our passengers.
+The Bus service is monitored via satellite tracking and we work together with relevant authorities, such as the South African Police Service, to ensure a safe and secure environment for our passengers.

-If you have been incorrectly charged or have been unable to use your train product as a result of a service disruption, please apply for a refund by submitting a refund request online.
+If you have been incorrectly charged or have been unable to use your train product because of a service disruption, please apply for a refund by submitting a refund request online.
 Remember to register an account and link your Gautrain card or Contactless bank card at your nearest Gautrain Station.
-In order for us to process the application at a station, please be sure to have the following on hand when completing the forms at the station:
+For us to process the application at a station, please be sure to have the following on hand when completing the forms at the station:

 A penalty fee is applied when any of the Gautrain rules are contravened.
 The Gautrain rules help to ensure that all passengers enjoy a safe and clean environment.
 Gautrain system rules are available at all stations and a comprehensive list of these rules may be viewed here.